TheGoldenChicken/group16-mlops-project/reports/README.md

 Ideally though, we would have had one config file per experiment we want to be reproducible.
 L-CLI is really good for this, as you can configure both training, testing and prediction in the same config file, really simplifying how the execution looks... \\

-... this was also what made it hard to figure out how it works...---
+... this was also what made it hard to figure out how it works... ---

 ### Question 13